 Who should NOT take this medication?

-- an allergy to flunarizine or to any of the ingredients of the medication
+- are allergic to flunarizine or to any of the ingredients of the medication

-- a history of involuntary movement disorders (extrapyramidal symptoms)
+- have or have a history of Parkinson’s disease or involuntary movement disorders (extrapyramidal symptoms)

 What side effects are possible with this medication?